Original air date: 1/10/1991

 Burns: (while holding an unconscious Bart in his arms) NOOOOOOO!
 TAKE ME!
 I'M OLLLLLD!

 - Even when he depicts himself as a good guy during his testimony, Burns is still plenty hammy during his (fake) flashback sequence.

 - Exactly What It Says on the Tin: Bart is indeed hit by a car.

-- Gray and Gray Morality: Mr. Burns is just as wretched as ever and was completely unconcerned when he hit Bart.
-However, Homer's lawsuit against him is completely frivolous as Bart's injuries weren't particularly grievous or expensive which is why his win isn't considered a Karma Houdini.
-Everyone's in the wrong here.
+- Gray-and-Gray Morality: Burns is just as wretched as ever and is completely unconcerned when he hits Bart.
+However, it really was an honest accident on Burns' part, Bart's jaywalking on his skateboard was as much to blame, and Homer's lawsuit against him is completely frivolous as Bart's injuries weren't particularly grievous or expensive, which is why Burns' win doesn't make him a Karma Houdini.
+Basically, no one's in the right here.

 - I Warned You: Bart is told not to spit over the side of the escalator that brings him to Heaven.
 He does it anyway and is promptly thrown in Hell.

 - Jerkass Has a Point: Burns angrily berates his lawyers for nearly losing the case.
 He's arguably justified given that they're being outwitted by the incompetent Ambulance Chaser Lionel Hutz.
 Notably, Burns wins the case almost on his own by inviting Homer and Marge to his house and then eavesdropping on their conversation and Marge's concerns about Hutz's sleazy tactics.
 His lawyers' only real contribution was to formally call Marge to the stand.

 - Karma Houdini: Both Burns and Homer get this in different ways: